ChatADy/chatady-node/README.md

 ### Retrieving ad contents

 To retrieve contents, use the `getContents` method with the chat ID.
-You can also specify options for filtering:
+You can also specify options for better targeting:

 ```javascript
 client.getContents('unique_id_identifying_conversation', { humansex: 'male', botsex: 'female' })